ahalyasanjiv/codepath-week-7/README.md

   - [X] GIF Walkthrough: <img src="vulnerability_05_authenticated_shortcode_tags_cross_site_scripting_xss.gif"  width="800">
   - [X] Steps to recreate:
     - As an authenticated user, go to create a new post on WordPress.
     - Create a shortcode tag with an unclosed HTML anchor tag in its caption.
-Close the tag outside of the tag, and then insert another HTML anchor tag that contains JavaScript (example given below).
+Close the anchor tag outside of the shortcode tag, and then insert another HTML anchor tag that contains JavaScript (example given below).
     - After clicking 'Publish' and viewing the new post, the script will be executed when mousing over the tag.
     ```
     Test[caption width="1" caption='<a href="' ">]</a><a href="http://onMouseOver='alert(1)'">Click me</a>